brodyholt/Danish-Reinsurance-Tempered-Stable-Loss-Modeling/README.md

 ### Aggregate Loss Simulation — Tail Value at Risk (millions DKK)

-Aggregate loss simulation was performed with a frequency distribution given by Poisson model fitted to the annual claim counts.
+Aggregate loss simulation was performed with a frequency distribution given by a Poisson model fitted to the annual claim counts.

 | Confidence | Weibull | Lognormal | Pareto | **Tempered Stable** |
 |:---|---:|---:|---:|---:|